syncfusion-content/blazor-docs/blazor/pager/pager-with-drop-down.md

 ---

-# Pager with Dropdown in Blazor Pager Component
+# Pager with Dropdown in Blazor

 ## Page size list